• Skip to main content

 Notes

 • Fresh Herb Variations - I like to use chives or parsley for a simple basic flavor, but you can also use basil, cilantro or dill for different variations.
 These stronger tasting herbs will drastically change the flavor of the dip, but are each delicious in their own way!
-You can sub 1 teaspoon dried Italian Seasoning if you don't have fresh.
+You can sub 1 teaspoon dried Italian seasoning if you don't have fresh.

 • Parmesan Cheese Variations - Freshly grated Parmesan is best for this dip.
 You can also substitute feta or blue cheese for a variation.